Physical Therapy for Parkinson’s Disease

 • You can put one hand on a wall to help you balance.

-Deeper stretches for runners
+Deeper Stretches for Runners

 If you’re looking for a deeper stretch for your quads, hamstrings, or glutes, try these individual stretches after your runs.